-Rates are now payable on all empty domestic properties regardless of whether or not they are in the rental sector.
+Rates are payable on all empty domestic properties regardless of whether or not they are in the rental sector.
 Find out how this affects you if you are responsible for rates on a rental property.

-At present, there are two different types of rate accounts available to landlords of rental properties:
+There are two different types of rate accounts available to landlords of rental properties:

-With the introduction of the rating of empty homes, landlords who currently have an Article 20 account and receive a 7.5 per cent allowance, will have to pay full rates when the property is empty and no allowance will be awarded for that period.
+Landlords who currently have an Article 20 account and receive a 7.5 per cent allowance, will have to pay full rates when the property is empty and no allowance will be awarded for that period.
 Previously they could claim an allowance for when the property was empty.

 Further information on landlords rating accounts and the impact of the rating of empty homes on rental properties including exclusions that may apply is available below:

-If you require further information you can contact the LPS Central Landlords Team:
+If you require further information you can contact the LPS Central Landlords team:

-Any applications to move to an Article 21 account within the 2013-2014 rating year must be received by last working day of September 2013.
+Any applications to move to an Article 21 account within the 2014-2015 rating year must be received by last working day of September.

 Some exclusions apply to the Rating of Empty Homes.
 You can find out more about exclusions through the following link: